-9. Resident Concerns
+8. Resident Concerns

 Since the application of the PDC, residents have been very much concerned with the safety of the product and the potential effects on their health, groundwater and the surrounding environment.
-Upon the initial application of the Pavement Dressing Conditioner, the fumes associated with the product became a concern of the residents.
+Upon the initial application of the Pavement Dressing Conditioner, the fumes associated with the product became a concern of the residents as some reportedly experienced some ill effects as a result.
 As previously discussed, PAHs may cause short-term (acute) health effects with symptoms such as eye irritation, nausea, vomiting, diarrhea, and confusion.
-It is our understanding that several of the residents reported eye irritation and nausea; (this was documented in a conversation with one resident).
-We are not aware of vomiting, diarrhea or confusion.
-KEA was not able to find any documentation of lingering or long term health effects from acute exposure regarding the volatilization of this product or any other coal tar based product.
+It is our understanding that several of the residents reported eye irritation and nausea; we are not aware of vomiting, diarrhea or confusion.
+KEA was not able to find any documentation of long term health concerns from acute exposure regarding the volatilization of this product or any other coal tar based product.

 The second concern of the residents is with regard to the possibility of well water contamination.
-Although evidence of PAH contamination in groundwater has been documented8 in environments subjected to coal tar exposure, PAH's exhibit low water solubility11 (to the extent that they are considered insoluble) and are transported by dislodged particle transport (friction) and/or adhesion to soil particles.
-It is our opinion that the potential for groundwater or well contamination is highly unlikely as a result of the application of this product.
+Although evidence of PAH contamination in groundwater has been documented8 in environments subjected to coal tar exposure, PAHøs typically exhibit low water solubility11 and are transported by dislodged particle transport (friction) and/or adhesion to soil particles.
+It is our opinion that the potential for groundwater or well contamination is highly unlikely due to the application of this product.

-The final concern of residents is the fate and transport of PAH's into the surrounding environment, specifically on adjacent water resources and aquatic life.
+The final concern of residents is the fate and transport of PAH¢s into the surrounding environment, specifically on adjacent water resources and aquatic life.
 The USEPA reports that stormwater runoff from coal tar sealcoat on pavement has been shown to be acutely toxic to some sensitive aquatic species9.
 The toxicity can be attributed to particles of coal tar base sealants being worn followed by particulate transport via stormwater runoff.

-10. Conclusions
+9. Conclusions

-Although the nausea and other reactions experienced by some Longmeadow residents were a cause for alarm and discomfort, there is no evidence in the literature to suggest that these acute reactions will lead to any long term (chronic) conditions.
-During subsequent inspections at Longmeadow by Killingly Engineering, no lingering fumes or odors typically associated with paying projects were noted.
+Although the nausea and other reactions experienced by Longmeadow residents were a cause for alarm and discomfort, there is no evidence in the literature to suggest that these acute reactions will lead to any long term (chronic) conditions.
+During subsequent inspections at Longmeadow by Killingly Engineering, no fumes or odors typically associated with paving projects were noted.

 The U.S. Environmental Protection Agency (USEPA) has established maximum contaminant levels (MCLs) for public water supplies to reduce the chances of adverse health effects from drinking contaminated water.
 MCLs are enforceable limits that public water supplies must meet.

 These standards are much lower than levels at which health effects have been observed.
 USEPA has not established MCLs for individual PAHs, but has set an MCL for total PAHs of 0.2 parts per billion.
 It should also be noted that there are currently no standards for regulating levels of these chemicals in private wells.
-That being said, these levels should be adhered to for private water supplies as well.
+That being said, these levels should be adhered to for private wells.

 With regard typical pavement sealcoat products, none of them offers a guarantee or warrantee.
-These products sit on the surface of the pavement and it has been well documented in the referenced reports and well as many others that friction over the surface of these products and the resulting particles result in the transport of PAH's into the environment.
-There is no arguing the acute and chronic health effects of coal tar, the associated PAH content, and the mobility and exposure concerns from these types of applications.
-There is indisputable evidence that long term exposure to coal tar and PAH's may lead to health problems, particularly to the lungs and heart.
+These products sit on the surface of the pavement and it has been well documented in the referenced reports and well as many others that friction over the surface of these products and the resulting particles result in the transport of PAH¢s into the environment.
+There is no arguing the acute and chronic health effects of coal tar and the associated PAH content from this application.